Bound for Glory (2022)

 The 2022 Bound for Glory was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
 It took place on October 7, 2022, at the Albany Armory in Albany, New York.
 It was the 18th event under the Bound for Glory chronology.

 Nine matches were contested at the event, including one on the pre-show and one taped as a digital exclusive.
 In the main event, Josh Alexander defeated Eddie Edwards to retain the Impact World Championship.
 In other prominent matches, Jordynne Grace defeated Masha Slamovich to retain the Impact Knockouts World Championship, The Death Dollz (Jessicka and Taya Valkyrie) defeated VXT (Chelsea Green and Deonna Purrazzo) to win the Impact Knockouts World Tag Team Championship, Mickie James defeated Mia Yim in a Career Threatening match, and Frankie Kazarian defeated Mike Bailey to win the Impact X Division Championship in the opening bout.
 Raven would be inducted into the Impact Hall of Fame during the Countdown to Bound for Glory pre-show.
 The event also marked the debut of Dirty Dango and the returns of Bully Ray (who won the Call Your Shot Gauntlet), Joe Hendry, Matt Cardona, Rhino, Taylor Wilde, and Tommy Dreamer.

 Production

 Background

+Bound for Glory is a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
+The event was created in 2005 to serve as the company's flagship PPV event, similar to WWE's WrestleMania, in which wrestlers competed in various professional wrestling match types in what was the culmination of many feuds and storylines that occurred during the calendar year.
 On August 4, 2022, Impact Wrestling announced that Bound for Glory would take place on October 7, 2022, at the Albany Armory in Albany, New York.